beshu-tech/readonlyrest-docs/kibana.md

 One of the most common mistakes is forgetting that the ACL blocks are evaluated in order from the first to the last.

-So, some request with credentials can be let through from one of the first blocks and come back to Kibana with no user identity metadata associated.
+So, some requests with credentials can be let through from one of the first blocks and come back to Kibana with no user identity metadata associated.

-Take this example of troublesome ACL:
+Take this example of a troublesome ACL:

 ```yaml
     # PROBLEMATIC SETTINGS (EXAMPLE) ⚠️